luigidamico100/Music-Genre-Classification/genre_classification/README.md

  - `df_embeddings_{set}.csv`: embeddings for each example
  - `df_genres_{set}.csv`: name of each example together with the predicted genre

-The generated .csv are compliant with the input of the [Embedding Projector by Tensorflow](https://projector.tensorflow.org)
+The generated files are compliant with the input of the [Embedding Projector by Tensorflow](https://projector.tensorflow.org)